Freshman Move in dates August 31st from 2-6pm

 - Who is allowed to visit me and when can they come?

-Visitors are welcome daily from 12 noon to 10:00 PM, Monday thru Thursday.
+Visitors are welcome daily from 10am to 11:00 PM, Sunday through Thursday.
 All visitors must have identification and be at least 13 years old if not accompanied by an adult.
-On Fridays thru Sunday, they are welcome to stay until midnight.
+On Friday and Saturday, they are welcome to stay until 1am.
 Overnight guests can stay Thursday, Friday, or Saturday with permission in advance from the Resident Coordinator.
 This is not applicable during midterms and finals.
 Students are responsible for their guests at all times and must accompany them while here.
 Additional information regarding guests and responsibilities is in the Student Handbook.

 - How can I meet new people in the dorm?